1949 72nd ANNIVERSARY 2022

-- Largest Rodeo Award (based on number of contestants entered)
+(based on number of contestants entered)

 WHEC is a charitable organization as qualified by the IRS under Section 501(c)3

 The rodeo was named for the famous comic strip character, Red Ryder®.
 Red was the feature cowboy character in the popular long-running western comic strip created by Stephen Slesinger and drawn by Pagosa Springs resident and artist Fred Harman Jr..
 Red was a cowboy hero and a crime fighter of the west who lived on the Painted Valley Ranch in the Blanco Basin in the San Juan Mountains.
 He was accompanied by his sidekick, Little Beaver, a young Navajo Indian boy, and dealt with the bad guys of the day.
 Both had trusty steeds named Thunder and Papoose, respectively.
 The comic strip was wildly popular and ran from 1938-1964 in 750 newspapers.
-The comic strip still runs today in The Pagosa Springs SUN weekly newspaper.

 Printed with permission by the Slesinger family of Red Ryder Enterprises, Inc., which owns the Red Ryder trademarks and copyrights.